hadeelhhawajreh/read-notes201/class-01.md

 |Block Elements |INline Elements |
 |--------------|----------------|
 |Some elements will always appear to start on a new line in the browser window.
 These are known as block level elements``.<h1>``, ``<p>``,`` <ul>``, and`` <li>.``|Some elements will always appear to continue on the same line as their neighbouring elements.
 These are known as inline elements.
 Examples of inline elements are ``<a>``, ``<b>``, ``<em>``, and ``<img>``.|

++ The`` <div>`` and ``<span> ``elements allow you to group block-level and inline elements together.
++`` <iframes> ``cut windows into your web pages through which other pages can be displayed.
++ The ``<meta>`` tag allows you to supply all kinds of information about your web page.
++ Escape characters are used to include special characters in your pages such as`` <``, ``>``, and`` ©``

+*What is a wireframe?

+A wireframe is a simple sketch of the key information that needs to go on each page of a site.
+It shows the hierarchy of the information and how much space it might require.

++ The new HTML5 elements indicate the purpose of different parts of a web page and help to describe its structure.
++  The new elements provide clearer code (compared with using multiple ``<div>`` elements).
+X Older browsers that do not understand HTML5 elements need to be told which elements are block-level elements.
++  To make HTML5 elements work in Internet Explorer 8 (and older versions of IE), extra JavaScript is needed, which is available free from Google.